Democrats see a chance to win back Latino voters in southern Florida

 Still, with one of the narrowest congressional majorities in recent history, a handful of competitive races could determine control of Washington.

-Trump's actions in Venezuela have also cheered many exiles.
-When President Nicolas Maduro was captured by U.S. forces in January, the Venezuelan diaspora all over the world cheered, danced and partied, hopeful that authoritarianism went with Maduro to jail.
+Mr Trump's actions in Venezuela have also cheered many exiles.
+When President Nicolas Maduro was captured by US forces in January, the Venezuelan diaspora all over the world cheered, danced and partied, hopeful that authoritarianism went with Mr Maduro to jail.

-For Grossmann, who voted for Trump in the last two elections, Maduro's capture felt like a relief, that political change was on the horizon.
-But with the rest of Maduro's government still in place, that hope has been dashed, as the “comprehensive” changes he was expecting have yet to materialize, he said.
+For Mr Grossmann, who voted for Mr Trump in the last two elections, Mr Maduro’s capture felt like a relief, that political change was on the horizon.
+But with the rest of Mr Maduro’s government still in place, that hope has been dashed, as the “comprehensive” changes he was expecting have yet to materialise, he said.

-For many, Trump's policies at home are more important.
-In the first year of Trump’s second term, more than two in three Latinos said their situation had worsened in the past year and about 80% said Trump's policies did more harm to Latinos than helped them, according to a November Pew Research Center survey.
+For many, Mr Trump’s policies at home are more important.
+In the first year of Mr Trump’s second term, more than two in three Latinos said their situation had worsened in the past year and about 80 per cent said Mr Trump's policies did more harm to Latinos than helped them, according to a November Pew Research Center survey.